MrCNeale/mrcneale.github.io/_posts/2012-05-30-time-waits-for-no-man-or-member-server-the-importance-of-time-synchronisation.md

 ---
 layout: post
-title: Time waits for no man, or member server: The Importance of Time Synchronisation in Windows 2008 Domains
+title: Time waits for no man, or member server - The Importance of Time Synchronisation in Windows 2008 Domains
-date: 2012-05-30 23:45
+date: 2011-05-30T18:00:00+00:00
-author: chrisneale
 comments: true
-categories: [2008, activation, dns, kms, ntp, slmgr, Sync, Uncategorized, Windows]
+tags:
+- 2008
+- activation
+- dns
+- kms
+- ntp
+- slmgr
+- Windows
 ---
 <div>Perhaps I should put it down to it being a Friday, like the inverse of a Monday instead of lots of things breaking, things just didn't seem to be working.</div>
 <div>